In 1914 Baystate Medical Center, then called Springfield Hospital, was first approved by the American Medical Association to teach resident interns.

 The nation’s nearly 400 teaching hospitals receive more than 40 percent of all transferred patients whose illnesses or injuries require a sophisticated level of technology and expertise not available elsewhere in the community, according to the American Association of Medical Colleges.

 And, they are a vital part of America’s safety net, providing care to millions of the country’s uninsured.
-In 2016, for example, Baystate Health provided $150 million in unreimbursed care to our patients.
+For example, each year Baystate Health provides more than $150 million in unreimbursed care to our patients.